AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 InStr(StartingFrom: NUMBER, SearchIn: STRING, SearchFor: STRING, [IsCaseSensitive: BOOLEAN])
 #### Arguments
 - **StartingFrom** as: NUMBER
-  - Remarks: The numeric index of the character to begin the search at
+  - Remarks: The numeric index of the character to begin the search.
 - **SearchIn** as: STRING
-  - Remarks: The base string to be searched
+  - Remarks: The base string to be searched.
 - **SearchFor** as: STRING
-  - Remarks: The value string to be located
+  - Remarks: The value string to be located.
 - **IsCaseSensitive** as Optional: BOOLEAN
   - Remarks: Optional and defaults to FALSE.
-If provided as TRUE, then "CaSe SeNsItIvE" would not match "Case Sensitive"
+If provided as TRUE, then "CaSe SeNsItIvE" would not match "Case Sensitive".
 #### Returns
 NUMBER
 ## Function: Left
-Get a Sub String from the start of text String which is the specified number of characters in length.
+Get a SubString from the start of text String which is the specified number of characters in length.

 No additional remarks available
 #### Signature